-The weighted-average assumptions used to fair value the PBNQSO at period end using the Black-Scholes option-pricing model were as follows:
+The weighted-average assumptions used to fair value the PBNQSO for the Q3-2023 Option Grants, the Q1-2023 Option Grants and to the Prior Grants on the modification date were as follows:

-Non-cash share-based compensation expense recognized by the Company during the year ended December 31, 2022 and 2021 Successor Period was $14.6 million and $3.6 million, respectively.
-The total tax benefit recognized during the year ended December 31, 2022 and 2021 Successor Period related to non-cash share-based compensation expense was $1.5 million and $0.3 million, respectively.
-Compensation expense is recognized based upon probability assessments of PBNQSO that are expected to vest in future periods.
+Non-cash share-based compensation expense recognized by the Company for the three and nine months ended September 30, 2023 was $1.7 million and $(0.1) million, respectively.
+Compensation expense is recognized based upon probability assessments of PBNQSOs that are expected to vest in future periods.
 Such probability assessments are subject to revision and, therefore, unrecognized compensation expense is subject to future changes in estimate.
-As of December 31, 2022, there was approximately $26.0 million of total unrecognized compensation expense related to non-vested PBNQSO expected to vest, which is expected to be recognized over a weighted-average period of 1.9 years.
+As of September 30, 2023, there was approximately $18.2 million of total unrecognized compensation expense related to non-vested PBNQSOs expected to vest, which is expected to be recognized over a weighted-average period of 2.1 years.

 Founder Advisory Amounts